rohieb/latex-zube/README.md

 * Author:  Roland Hieber, <rohieb+latex-zube-Ua2thei6@rohieb.name>
 * Version: 0.1 (unrelased)
-* Maintenance Status: actively maintained (as of 2020-01-23)
+* Maintenance Status: actively maintained (as of 2020-07-23, or the date of the latest Git commit, whichever is more recent)

 The *zube* LaTeX package allows you to typeset Zuwendungsbestätigungen (donation acknowledgements) according to § 10b ESt (the German income tax law).
 It uses